SidOfc/browserino/README.md

 _dates are in dd-mm-yyyy format_
 _older changes can be found in the [CHANGELOG.md](CHANGELOG.md)_

+#### 13-11-2016 VERSION 2.11.0

+- Add `:macos` alias for `:macintosh` systems.
+- Added support for MacOS `:sierra` alias in methods.
+- Added deprecation notice for dropping support of Ruby < 2.0.0

 #### 19-10-2016 VERSION 2.10.1.1

 - Test on ruby 2.3.1